equinor/fmu-tools/docs/qcforward.rst

   in perforation intervals.

 well_resample:
-  To speed up calulations (but on cost of less precision), the wells are resmapled every N.n units along the well path.
+  To speed up calulations (but on cost of less precision), the wells are resampled every N.n units along the well path.
 E.g. the value of 3.0 means every 3 meter if a metric unit system.